Carda01/SearchEngines_benchmark/opensearch/README.md

 python opensearch/upload_data_opensearch.py
 ````

-## Test if everything is okay
+## Run the query benchmark
-- Run the `testing_queries_opensearch.ipynb` notebook to check that it is possible to execute queries.
+- Run the `benchmark_opensearch.ipynb` notebook to get the results of the executions

-## What's next?
-- With this setup, now each time that you need to execute queries, you only has to run the docker image you created.
-- Then connect to the server and the you can execute the queries